Barbara Fitzgerald is an AKC Breeder of Merit and author of the column "Conversations with Champions" for the BCSA magazine, "Borderlines."

 Properly done, breeding is a labor of love.
 Breeders dedicate themselves to maintaining the characteristics of their breed and improving the quality of their lines.
 Costs in a successful breeding can be very high, and not all breedings take.
 In my breed, border collies, stud fees range from $1000.00 to $2500.00, with $1500.00 being typical.

-Getting to the stud dog involves time off from work and travel expense or reproductive services to collect and ship semen to the female.
+Getting to the stud dog involves time off from work and travel expenses or reproductive services to collect and ship semen to the female.
 Artificial insemination or surgical implant procedures require multiple progesterone tests to time the female’s cycle.
 Small litters and certain breeds may routinely require c-sections.
-Adding up stud fees, health clearance testing, DNA testing, reproductive services, vaccinations and worming medications a litter can cost on average of $3000.00 to produce.
+Adding up stud fees, health clearance testing, DNA testing, reproductive services, vaccinations, and worming medications, a litter can cost an average of $3000 to produce.